psu13/mutable-hakyll/posts/internet-music-stories.md

 #### Discographical Ordering

-The above stories illustrate two different but similar aspects of how I interact with music in my life.
+The above stories illustrate a big part of how I interact with music in my life.
 I think I see music not just as a thing to consume and appreciate as _art_.
 I also have a side interest in _collecting_ it.
 Or at least collecting other information about it.
 It can be like a fun intellectual puzzle.

 Before all the music was stored in data centers collecting records was not quite such a weird idea.
 The main way to hear the music you wanted to hear was to buy the record.
 Sure you could sit next to your radio and wait for the next time your favorite single of the time came up in the station's rotation.
 But that is tedious and time consuming, so once you have the resources to do better you go buy stuff.
+There were catalogs, and magazines, and the local gurus at the record store to tell you what you might like, and the best instances of those things.
+It was a whole eco-system of material outside of the music itself that provided more context and insight into the material.

-But, you could not buy _all_ of it.
-You have to know which are the most important things to get.
-Which recordings are the best.
+This is important, because someone one of limited resources you could not buy _all_ of it.
+You had to know which were the most important things to get.
+Which recordings were the "best."
 Which you should buy first.
-Which can wait.
+Which could wait.
 For me this was _especially_ true with recordings of Classical music.

 What I will never understand about Classical music recordings is why there are so many of them.
 But, given that there are, it's not enough to know you want to listen to a recording